MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 </tr>
 <tr>
 <td>Localize AppX manifest</td>
-<td>Bare minimum work required to have your localized content appear in the Windows Shell and in the Windows Store</td>
+<td>Bare minimum work required to have your localized content appear in the Windows Shell and in the Microsoft Store</td>
 <td>Small</td>
 </tr>
 <tr>